eneskemalergin/Coursera_R_Programming/README.md

 Coursera_R_Programming
 ======================

-Repo contains all codes and notes from the Coursera R Programming course
+This repo contains all codes and notes from the Coursera R Programming Course

+> This is a four-week course.
+Jan 5th - Feb 1st, 2015

+_Note: Finished Successfully_